List of video game genres: Strategy

 Strategy video games focus on gameplay requiring careful and skillful thinking and planning in order to achieve victory and the action scales from world domination to squad-based tactics.
 "In most strategy video games," says Andrew Rollings, "the player is given a godlike view of the game world, indirectly controlling the units under his command".
 Rollings notes that "The origin of strategy games is rooted in their close cousins, board games."

 Strategy video games generally take one of four archetypal forms, depending on whether the game is turn-based or real-time and whether the game's focus is upon strategy or tactics.
 Real time strategy games are often a multiple unit selection game.
 Multiple game characters can be selected at once to perform different tasks, as opposed to only selecting one character at a time, with a sky view, looking down from above.
 Some recent games such as Tom Clancy's EndWar, are single unit selection and third person view.
 Like many RPG games, many strategy games are gradually moving away from turn-based systems, to more real-time systems.

 4X game

 4X refers to a genre of strategy video game with four primary goals: eXplore, eXpand, eXploit, and eXterminate.
 A 4X game can be turn-based or real-time.
 Perhaps the best known example of this genre is Sid Meier's Civilization series.
 4X games often cover a very large period of time, giving the player the control of an entire civilization or species.
-Typically these games have a historical setting, encompassing a large amount of human history (Empire Earth, Civilization, Golden Age of Civilizations) or a science fiction setting where the player controls a species set to dominate the galaxy (Master of Orion, Galactic Civilizations).
+Typically these games have a historical setting, encompassing a large amount of human history (Civilization, Empire Earth) or a science fiction setting where the player controls a species set to dominate the galaxy (Master of Orion, Galactic Civilizations).